Configuring the Activation

 object, and there should be only a single instance of the Activation

-class created for every seat in your application (usually only one, in case your application needs to hold multiple activation instances for more products, see "Multiple Activations Support" page).
+class created for every seat in your application.
 The state of the Activation

 can be accessed through the Activation.State